dprog-philippe-docourt/django-qr-code/README.md

         org='Company Ltd'
     )

-    # Use a vCard instance to encapsulate the detail of the contact.
+    # Use a VCard instance to encapsulate the detail of the contact.
     vcard_contact = VCard(
         name='Doe; John',
         phone='+41769998877',